Everest Base Camp Winter Trek

 What makes Everest base camp difficult in winter?

 The Everest region is one of the coldest places in Nepal.
 The cold is a major difficulty while trekking Everest in winter.
 You have to walk uphill in 5-6 hours a day.
 But the trail is not so bad; you will not have a problem while walking.
-Along with the low temperature, another problem you bit be facing is the oxygen level decrease as the elevation increase, so; you must consult your doctor before trekking Everest in winter.
+Along with the low temperature, another problem you bit be facing is the oxygen level decrease as the elevation increase, so; you must consult your doctor before trekking Everest base camp winter trek.
 As mentioned above, dehydration may occur because of impure water.
 It is quite difficult to find pure water.
-Due to white snow, 80 % of the sun reflects, so there is a high chance of getting burn quicken.
+Due to white snow, 80 % of the sun reflects, so there is a high chance of getting burn quickly.

 Highlights of Everest Base Camp Trek in winter

-- You will get sweeping views of apex peaks from Kala Patthar is beyond your imagination from all the directions.
+- Sweeping views of apex peaks from Kala Patthar is beyond your imagination from all the directions.

-- You will get to view the majestic, snow-capped mountains like Mt.
+- Snow-capped mountains like Mt.
 Everest, Mt.
 Lhotse, Mt.
 Nuptse, Mt.
 Pumori on clear days.